Zanna Roberts Rassi: Career

 Rassi interviews A-list celebs and is part of the E!
 Live from the Red Carpet team covering the Met Gala, Oscars, Golden Globes, E!
 People's Choice Awards and Emmy Awards.
 She also hosts E!
 News coverage twice a year throughout NYFW.
 In her role as a contributor on the Today Show, Roberts Rassi hosts style segments, red carpet recaps, and also travelled to cover the 2018 Royal Wedding.

-Her on-camera presence has made her a sought-after mentor, judge, stylist, and host on such properties as Project Runway All Stars, Glam Masters, E!’s Just 1 Thing, and her mini-series, Commuter Beauty.
+Rassi has appeared as a judge, stylist, and host on Project Runway All Stars, Glam Masters, E!’s Just 1 Thing, and the mini-series Commuter Beauty.

 Rassi co-founded the cosmetics company Milk Makeup in 2016 with her husband Mazdack Rassi, Dianna Ruth and Georgie Greville.
 The brand is cruelty-free, paraben-free and 100% vegan.
 Styled as clean, cool beauty the brand has won multiple awards including Allures Best of Beauty and Teen Vogue Beauty Game Changers.